 Mood Tracker

 A mood tracker is a colorful way to reflect on your emotional journey throughout the month.
-I love using different shades to capture my ups and downs; it’s both therapeutic and insightful.
+I love using different shades to capture my ups and downs.
+It is both therapeutic and insightful, making it a perfect addition to your bullet journal first page.

 Habit Tracker